nautiyaldeepak/CloudStorage/README.md

 AWS account (access key, secret key & Bucket in S3)
 In AWS go to IAM, create new user give the user full access of S3 and copy access key & secret key Add AWSS3 NuGet package.
+Giving Access Key & Secret Key of the AWS Account can make your account vulnearable.

 # What You Need To Do
 Create a folder, mention it's path in the code.